 the spatial variation of characteristics of phenotypic diversity,

 evaluate the effects of warming on the phenotypic diversity,

 study the effects of simulated extreme weather events on the phenotypic diversity,

 study the spatial variation of development phenotypic diversity response to climate change across the species range.

 March 2022: competition results published by UEFISCDI

-April 2022 - present: acquiring phenotypic data of the study species- in progress
+April 2022 - in progress: acquiring phenotypic data of the study species

 Natrix natrix - Grass snake